aofei/air/README.md

 it within this framework simply.

-A gas is a function chained in the HTTP request-response cycle with access to `air.Request` and `air.Response` which it uses to perform a specific action, for example, logging every request or recovering from panics.
+A gas is a function chained in the HTTP request-response cycle with access to the `air.Request` and the `air.Response` which it uses to perform a specific action, for example, logging every request or recovering from panics.

-If you've got a good HTTP middleware, you can simply wrap it into a gas by calling the `air.WrapHTTPMiddleware()`.
+If you have got some good HTTP middleware, you can simply wrap them into gases by calling the `air.WrapHTTPMiddleware()`.

 If you are looking for some useful gases, simply visit [here](https://github.com/air-gases).